DCM-UPB/NNVMC/README.md

 # Supported Systems

-Currently, we automatically test the library on Arch Linux (GCC 8) and MacOS (with clang as well as brewed GCC 8).
+Currently, we automatically test the library on Arch Linux (GCC 8) and MacOS (with clang as well as GCC).
 However, in principle any system with C++11 supporting compiler should work, at least if you manage to install all dependencies.